benoitthore/mobius.kt/README.md

 By combining this concept with Kotlin's MPP features, mobius.kt allows you to write and test all of your pure functions (application and/or business logic) in Kotlin and deploy it everywhere.
 This leaves impure functions to the native platform, which can be written in their primary language (Js, Java, Objective-c/Swift) or in Kotlin!

-## Samples

-### Todo

-##### iOS

-Open and run the `samples/todo/todo-ios` Xcode project, it contains a build step to produce the Kotlin framework.
-Note the first build will take some time while it downloads all the necessary dependencies.

 ## Download

 ![](https://img.shields.io/static/v1?label=&message=Platforms&color=grey)